 USA Softball NCAA NFHS

 Facemasks Defense

 No Rule N/A 3.8.3.1 A defensive player may wear a helmet.
 If more than one player wears a helmet, the helmets must be the same color.
 Highly reflective, miror-like chromefinish helmets of any color are prohibited.
 3.8.3.1 A defensive player may wear a face mask, whether attached to a helmet or not 3.8.3 Defensive players are permitted to wear face/head protection in the field, except as in 3-2-14, and as specifically required in 1-7.
 If an eye shield is worn attached to the face/head protection, it must be constructed of a molded, rigid material that is clear and permits 100 percent (no tint) allowable light transmission.
 Face/head protection worn by defenders shall have a non-glare (not mirror-like) outer surface.
 1-8-4

 Uniforms

 All players on a team shall properly wear uniforms that are like in color and style.
 Sleeves or straps of the uniform top may be adjusted with or without tie-ups, to the comfort of the players, provided uniform numbers remain visible.
 If because of the blood rule a change is required and the uniform part does not match, the player will not be penalized.
 All protective equipment should be worn properly.
 If a player is requested to remove jewelry, illegal shoes or illegal parts of the uniform and they refuse, the player will not be allowed to play.
-EFFECT: Players wearing metal cleats after being warned by the umpire 3.6 All eligible players should be attired with uniforms (jersey, pants, shorts and socks) of identical style and color and trim differing only in size and players' numbers and names.
+EFFECT: Players wearing metal cleats after being warned by the umpire shall be ejected.
+3.6 All eligible players should be attired with uniforms (jersey, pants, shorts and socks) of identical style and color and trim differing only in size and players' numbers and names.
 Uniform accessories (namely foul weather apparel, headgear, knee/shin pads, undershirts and undershorts) are optional parts of the uniform and may be mixed of styles.
 Uniforms, all accessories and protective equipment must be worn properly and as designed.
 A uniform part that must be changed because of saturation of blood shall not cause the player to be penalized.
+Uniforms of all team members shall be of the same color and style.
+State associations may, on an individual basis, permit a player to participate while wearing a different style uniform for religious reasons, inclement weather, etc. Accommodations should not fundamentally alter the sport, heighten risk to the athletes/others or place opponents at a disadvantage.
 3-2-1 3-2-13 NOTE